facebookThe amaze Card by Instarem: The One Card Everyone Needs In Their Arsenal

 • No-top ups required

-• 1% cashback on foreign spending
+• 0.5% 1% cashback on foreign spending

 Jump to:

-How Does the amaze Card Work?
+How Does the Amaze Card Work?

-With the amaze card, you can link up to five Singapore-issued Mastercard credit or debit cards to it and set one to be used when you are paying with your amaze card.
+With the Amaze card, you can link up to five Singapore-issued Mastercard credit or debit cards to it and set one to be used when you are paying with your Amaze card.

-That’s why it is considered the “VPN” of cards as it converts any foreign spending into local spending as if you were buying a product locally.
+That’s why it is considered the “VPN” of cards, as it converts any foreign spending into local spending as if you were buying a product locally.

 The best part is that you are not charged any FCY fees (banks usually charge about 3% to 3.5%) and can continue earning credit card rewards for your chosen credit card.

 However, there is an implicit FX spread loss of about 2% now (according to online forums).
-So technically, the amaze card is just making it about 1% – 1.5% cheaper when you can use it overseas compared to just using the bank’s credit cards itself.
+So technically, the amazing card is just making it about 1% – 1.5% cheaper when you can use it overseas compared to just using the bank’s credit cards itself.

-When you make a purchase with your amaze card, the underlying credit card will have a transaction processed:
+When you make a purchase with your Amaze card, the underlying credit card will have a transaction processed:

-This is awesome for credit cards that grant bonuses for online transactions such as the Citi Rewards card as it turns your regular tap and pay (offline) at retail outlets into online transactions.
+This is awesome for credit cards that grant bonuses for online transactions, such as the Citi Rewards card, as it turns your regular tap and pay (offline) at retail outlets into online transactions.

-Unlike VPNs (which are a grey area), using the amaze card in this method is completely legal as Instarem, the company behind the amaze card, is regulated by the Monetary Authority of Singapore (MAS).
+Unlike VPNs (which are a grey area), using the Amaze card in this method is completely legal as Instarem, the company behind the Amaze card, is regulated by the Monetary Authority of Singapore (MAS).

-How to Use the amaze Card Overseas?
+How to Use the Amaze Card Overseas?

-Now that we know that the amaze card changes our offline transactions into online ones, and charges the underlying credit card in Singapore dollars, we can simply tap and pay overseas with our amaze card just like we would in Singapore and still get our credit card rewards!
+Now that we know that the Amaze card changes our offline transactions into online ones and charges the underlying credit card in Singapore dollars, we can simply tap and pay overseas with our Amaze card just like we would in Singapore and still get our credit card rewards!

-You can use either the physical card or use the digital version of the amaze card with your NFC feature turned on.
-Both ways will work and any transactions will be charged to your underlying credit card.
+You can use either the physical card or use the digital version of the Amaze card with your NFC feature turned on.
+Both ways will work, and any transactions will be charged to your underlying credit card.

-amaze Card Cashback
+Amaze Card Cashback

 Here are the details:

-• 1% cashback for transactions processed in any foreign currency (i.e. non-SGD)
+• 1% 0.5% cashback for transactions processed in any foreign currency (i.e. non-SGD) from 1 Aug 2023

 • Cashback criteria: